 Prior to joining Columbia, he earned his master's degree in mathematics from Pontificia Universidad Católica de Chile (PUC) in 2020.
 Additionally, in 2016 he completed a MS and BS in economics from PUC.
 From 2016 until 2020 he was an instructor of economics at PUC and Universidad Adolfo Ibáñez in Santiago de Chile.

-Madhu has been a Ph.D student in the IEOR Department since September 2020.
+Madhu is a Ph.D student in the IEOR Department working with Garud Iyengar.
 Previously, she received her bachelors degree from Princeton in 2020, majoring in Operations Research and Financial Engineering and obtaining a certificate in Statistics and Machine Learning.
-She is interested in algorithms for Causal Inference and Reinforcement Learning.
+She is interested in Causality, Optimization and Probabilistic Modeling.

 Luofeng Liao is a Ph.D. student in the Industrial Engineering and Operations Research department at Columbia University.
 He received his B.S. in Computer Science from Fudan University, China, and M.S. in Statistics from the University of Chicago.
-His interests include machine learning for causal inference and econometrics, theoretical reinforcement learning and minimax/adversarial optimization.
+His interests include auction market statistical inference, machine learning for causal inference and econometrics, theoretical reinforcement learning and adversarial optimization.

 Luc is a 4th year PhD student at the IEOR Department.
 He graduated in 2018 from Ecole Polytechnique (Paris, France) with a major in Applied Mathematics.
 Luc's interests include applied probability, stochastic control and game theory.
 He is currently working with Prof. Daniel Lacker on the theory mean field games and large interacting particles systems.